 At Awaken Wellness, We Believe...

-Awareness is a first line of defense.
-Ignorance is dangerous.
+Awareness is a first line of defense when dismantling limiting thoughts and beliefs.

 Understanding yields perspective... perspective yields understanding.